BraedonWooding/LLV/README.md

 - Support the collections stated at the top of this readme
 - Much more tests! (hopefully breaking a few things!!!)
 - Memory tests to make sure we are freeing stuff properly
-  - This is lower priority though
+  - This is much lower priority though

 ## Quick Style Guide